-There are over one hundred manuscripts in the Tai collection held at the Library of Congress Asia Division including many fine examples of illuminated or “painted” manuscripts.
+There are over one hundred manuscripts in the Tai collection held at the Library of Congress Asia Division including many fine examples of illuminated or “painted” manuscripts (part of the larger Southeast Asian Rare Book Collection).
 There are also rare early printed books from the nineteenth century documenting the emergence of printing.
 The oldest dated manuscript in the collection is an Old Lao text dated 1194 of the lesser era, which corresponds roughly to 1832 in the Gregorian calendar.
 This collection documents a literate culture which has existed for centuries but which still remains poorly known in the West.
 To the degree that this is due to a lack of original sources this collection contributes to making the Tai peoples of mainland Southeast Asia better known, and in their own unmediated words.

 The Tai manuscripts of this collection are written in a variety of languages: Thai, Lao, Kham Mư̄ang (Northern Thai), Shan, Tai Khoēn and Pāli.
 Besides Thai and Lao, the texts are written in a number of esoteric scripts including Thai Khǭm and various forms of Tham.
 As a result the range of the collection affords the opportunity for comparative philological studies.
 This linguistic diversity should not obscure the fact that all of these languages are closely related.
 Every language except Pāli is considered part of the Southwestern Tai branch of the Tai Kadai language family.
 For that reason this collection is called “Tai” to denote all the related peoples rather than any one people.